mohamedeliwa/practice-notes/conditions/pulmonology/pleural_effusion.md

 ## Hemothorax

-- A haematocrit >50% of peripheral blood hematocrit
+- If pleural fluid hematocrit >50% of peripheral blood hematocrit
 - Massive hemothorax defined as >1,500 cm³ of blood in hemithorax.
 - Traumatic hemothorax requires a `chest drain` and sometimes thoracotomy;
 - All traumatic cases should be discussed immediately with the `cardiothoracic surgical team`